 - Whisk in all of the remaining broth from the pan and the additional.2 cups low-sodium beef broth

-- Add the thyme and bring to a simmer.1 teaspoon fresh thyme
+- Add the thyme and bring to a simmer.1 tsp fresh thyme

 - Allow to simmer for 15 to 20 minutes to reduce by half.

-- Remove from heat and whisk in the sherry.1 tablespoon sherry
+- Remove from heat and whisk in the sherry.1 tbsp sherry

 Slice to Serve: